gaps-closure/emu/doc/design-notes.md

 However, if a full hardware testbed is available to us, the need for full-featured emulation of guard functionality is diminished.

 # Todo
-0. Documentation
-    * PARTIAL, this document
+0. Documentation -- DONE, this document
-    * Figures needs to be updated, addresses should match sample scenario
-    * Move code segments into actual scripts, reference, and discuss only functionality and usage
+    * Needs to be reviewed and brought up to date with current state of emulator
-1. Prepare QEMU image for x86 with Ubuntu 19.10
+1. Prepare QEMU image for x86 with Ubuntu 19.10 -- DONE, superseded by script
-    * DONE, image saved under workhorse:/IMAGES, may be refined as needed (e.g., more software)
-2. Prepare QEMU image for ARM with Ubuntu 19.10
+2. Prepare QEMU image for ARM with Ubuntu 19.10 -- DONE, superseded by script
-    * DONE, using debootstrap and external xenial kernel
-    * Need to check on newer host OS if we can use newer kernels, and if we can put it within rootfs of the VM
+    * Check if we can switch to eoan kernel with the newer qemu 4.0.0 on jaga/eoan
-3. Fully automated (non-interactive) script for building VM images for specific arch and distro
+3. Fully automated (non-interactive) script for building VM images for specific arch and distro --DONE
     * DONE, script to build ARM64 and AMD64 qemu VM images tested for eoan
-    * PARTIAL, additional script to customize the snapshot for each node in the emulation scenario (*need to add zmqcat, configure ssh key, configure netplan, additional CLOSURE software*)
-4. Create a sample IMN file using CORE GUI
+4. Create a sample IMN file using CORE GUI, DONE, sample 2 enclave scenario checked in
-    * DONE, for 2 enclave scenario, but will be refined as needed
+    * Need to shadown /root directory and invoke scripts to do actual GAPS emulation tasks
-5. Implement sample TA1 device emulators (pass,BITW,BKEND)
+5. Implement sample TA1 device emulators (pass,BITW,BKEND) -- DONE
-    * PARTIAL, passthrough and BITW plumbing implemented and tested
     * BKEND fully worked out, not tested
     * filterproc is line-oriented and is a stub -- rethink using packrat parsing or other means
     * must include stats and wire-shark support
-6. Protoype the end-to-end QEMU build and sample scenario manually
+6. Protoype the end-to-end QEMU build and sample scenario manually, DONE
-    * PARTIAL
-    * Done end-to-end comms over emulated BITW with some manual configruation steps
-    * Done developing/testing plumbing of QEMU with CORE, needs to be added to scenario script
-    * Done adding command scripting interface (redir ssh port, use vmcd and ssh), to be integrated
+    * Integrate HAL (TA2-TA1 interface) and GAPS application and test
-7. Prepare a sample partitioned program
+7. Prepare a sample partitioned program, IN-PROGRESS
     * Include install script (e.g., deb package)
     * Include systemd scripts that will start application on boot and respawn on failure
     * Include a toy library for cross-domain messaging (should work on serial with framing TBD as well as Ethernet+IP)
-8. Create a high level configuration file containing:
+8. Create a high level configuration file, DONE
-    * PARTIAL, Mike is working on this, currently program, JSON spec would be preferable as it can be spit out by CLOSURE tools
-    * Hardware topology for all enclaves and cross-domain devices; must specify number of cores, architecture etc. for the hosts
+    * Hardware topology for all enclaves and cross-domain devices; must specify number of cores, architecture etc.
+    * Intra-enclave links
-    * TA1 device capabilities and type, e.g.,
+    * Cross-domain interconnections: type and configuration
-    * ID (pass-through)
-    * BITW style
-    * Bookends style
-    * Specific guard functions supported on device
-    * Software topology and mappings – names of executables and which node they will run on
+    * Software topology: executables and which node they will run on
-9. From the configuration generate IMN + scripting for GAPS scenario
+9. From the configuration generate IMN + scripting for GAPS scenario, PARTIAL
-    * PARTIAL, Mike is working on this
-    * Read in configuration file
+    * Reads in config file and generates IMN
-    * Instantiate CORE nodes, do the necessary internal plumbing (for either BITW or Bookends style), and deploy application
-    * Instantiate QEMU nodes and do needed plumbing
-    * Manage GAPS components (application, gpsd, TA1 device emulation)
-    * Configure TA1 device (control API)
-    * Preferably, write the above functionality as a Python library (not a monolithic script)
-10. Basic GUI for the high-level config?
-    * Nice to have, defer to Phase 2
+    * Shadowing /root, adding /root/.ssh/config to ignore StrictHostChecking on CORE node, add emulation scripts
+    * Auto start of emulation scripts using cmdup
+    * Call script to customizing VM snapshots for each xdhost
+    * Call script for L2 bridge and tap plumbing and invocation of qemu-system on CORE node
+    * May want to use a good nice value for the ARM64 instances
+    * Call script to check if QEMU VMs are ready, i.e., booted and accepting ssh connections
+    * Call script to plumb the TA1 emulation for BKEND, BITW, or PASSTHRU
+    * Call script to install latest CLOSURE software: CLOSURE libraries/utilities, HAL service, GAPS demo application
+    * all script to initiate (i) the HAL service, and (ii) the CLOSURE application, e.g., via "systemctl restart"
+10. Script that spits out the config JSON and layout for "common case 2,3,4 enclave scenarios
+    * Use same structure for all enclaves
+    * enclaves placed one per quadrant, each with different color
+    * full mesh of xdlink connections across enclaves
+    * provide option to use single xdhost with multiple links or separate xdhost for each link in the enclaves

 # APPENDIX 1: Manual Dependency Installation, QEMU VM image building, and configuration (DEPRECATED)